Evaluation of lattice light shift at low 10$^{-19}$ uncertainty for a shallow lattice Sr optical clock: Abstract

 \section{Abstract}

 A Wannier-Stark optical lattice clock has demonstrated unprecedented measurement precision for optical atomic clocks.
 We present a systematic evaluation of the lattice light shift, a necessary next step for establishing this system as an accurate atomic clock.
-With precise control of the atomic motional states in the lattice, we report accurate measurements of the multipolar contributions and the overall lattice light shift with a fractional frequency uncertainty of mid 10${}^{-19}$.
+With precise control of the atomic motional states in the lattice, we report accurate measurements of the multipolar and the hyperpolar contributions and the operational lattice light shift with a fractional frequency uncertainty of 3.5$\times$10${}^{-19}$.

 \textbf{\emph{Introduction.}} Optical lattice clocks are advancing measurement precision to an unprecedented level~\cite{bothwellResolvingGravitationalRedshift2022,zhengDifferentialClockComparisons2022}.
 Achieving a similar level of measurement accuracy is both an expected natural development and a necessary condition for the future redefinition of time~\cite{ ludlowOpticalAtomicClocks2015, bothwellJILASrIOptical2019, mcgrewAtomicClockPerformance2018, letargatExperimentalRealizationOptical2013a, boulderatomicclockopticalnetworkbaconcollaboration*FrequencyRatioMeasurements2021, hobsonStrontiumOpticalLattice2020, nemitzFrequencyRatioYb2016, ushijimaCryogenicOpticalLattice2015, schwarzLongTermMeasurement2020, kimAbsoluteFrequencyMeasurement2021a}.